iamstarkov/cv/README.md

 * http://home.yandex.ru/

 ### Volunteering for [FBK][fbk]
-Full-stack developer, *April 2014 – May 2014*
+Full stack developer, *April 2014 – May 2014*

-FBK is biggest russian anti-corruptional fund.
-In short deadline, we develop anonymous online tool, to make it easier and safer to send facts and documents about coruptia the fund.
+FBK Russia's largest anti-corruption fund.
+In the short time I have developed an anonymous online tool to safely send any data that would assist in the investigation of the fund.

 * http://blackbox.fbk.info/

-### [Digital Property][digipro]
+### [Digital Property LLC][digipro]
 Frontend developer *August 2011 — April 2013*

 Worked on company's own project, builded some sites from the ground.
 At this stage of my carreer I understand requirement to use any CSS methodology, and implement some way OOCSS in the workflow.